-JUNE TBD: Picnic.
+JUNE 8th: Picnic.
 You won't want to miss this one.
 Last year all enjoyed a wonderful meal and a great stage show!
-This year is going to be even better.
+This year is going to be even better, with a swap meet, meal, and show.
+Please bring a salad or desert.
+Please RSVP to:

-DO YOU EVER SHOP ON AMAZON?
+wsobel@roadrunner.com DO YOU EVER SHOP ON AMAZON?

 If so, then add our website link to your favorites and use the Amazon link at the bottom of our web page.
 Our club will get a referral bonus!
 RING 21 CLUB MEETING:

-First Thursday of the month
+First Thursday of the month NEXT MEETING:

-NEXT MEETING: